-- a) Appoint or ratify a member to the Governance Board of the Borrower throughout the term of the loan (at BayTrust's sole discretion). - b) Require an independent governance and operational review to be undertaken by the group at least every five years, or at such period as stipulated by BayTrust. - c) Attend regular, diarised meetings at the BayTrust CEO/ GM or Chair of the Borrower level (6 monthly). - d) Have a no "surprises policy", with a requirement for the Borrower to advise BayTrust of any major changes to financial position, governance, management or key staff or any other factor that could affect the security, or ability to repay the loan. - e) Review and vary the amount of the loan on the anniversary of the Agreement if substantial concerns are raised concerning governance or direction of the Borrower such that the impact of the investment, the security for the loan, repayment ability is jeopardised or the reputation of BayTrust is at risk. - f) Take a first-ranking, all-obligations mortgage(s) over the Borrower's Property. - g) Require the Borrower to deliver to the Lender: - a.
-Annual Reports as soon as practicable (and in any event within 120 days) after the last day of each of its financial years, its Statement of Financial Position and Statement of Financial Performance for the relevant financial year, including report of impact performance; and - b.
-Insurance from time to time, within 7 days after request by the Lender, a certificate of currency evidencing full replacement insurance in respect of the Properties with the Lender's interest as mortgagee noted on the policy; and - c.
+- a) where practical and in agreement with the borrower, BayTrust will seek to appoint or ratify a member to the governance board of the Borrower for the period of the investment where the investment is worth 1% or more of the Trust's capital base, or where BayTrust has a material interest (>20% of the debt or equity) in the Borrower. - b) require an independent governance and operational review to be undertaken by the group at least every five years, or at such period as stipulated by BayTrust. - c) attend regular, diarised meetings at the BayTrust CEO/ GM or Chair of the Borrower level (12 monthly). - d) have a no "surprises policy", with a requirement for the Borrower to advise BayTrust of any major changes to financial position, governance, management or key staff or any other factor that could affect the security, or ability to repay the loan. - e) review and vary the amount of the loan on the anniversary of the agreement if substantial concerns are raised concerning governance or direction of the Borrower such that the impact of the investment, the security for the loan, repayment ability is jeopardised or the reputation of BayTrust is at risk. - f) Take a first-ranking, all-obligations mortgage(s) over the Borrower's property. - g) require the Borrower to deliver to the lender: - a.
+Annual Reports as soon as practicable (and in any event within 120 days) after the last day of each of its financial years, its statement of financial position and statement of financial performance for the relevant financial year, including report of impact performance; and - b.
+Insurance from time to time, within 7 days after request by the Lender, a certificate of currency evidencing full replacement insurance in respect of the properties with the Lender's interest as mortgagee noted on the policy; and

+- c.
 Other Financial Information from time to time, within 7 days after request by the Lender, such information about its organisation, assets and financial condition as the Lender may require. - h) Inspection: permit the Lender or any person authorised by the Lender, upon reasonable notice and at reasonable times, to inspect its premises, books, board minutes, documents and records; and - Default for Material Change an event or series of events (whether related or not), occurs which, in BayTrust's sole opinion, may cause a material adverse change in the ability of the Borrower to meet its obligations under this Agreement.